 Piping Cord

-The next important item you need to making piping is cord.
-You can purchase specialized piping cords which come in different thicknesses for different projects or use any other cord you find in your sewing room.
-I misplaced the bag of specialized cords I purchased for this tutorial so just used a firm colored cording which worked just as well.
+I misplaced the bag of specialized cords I purchased for this tutorial, so just used a firm colored cording which worked just as well.
 Most piping works well with ⅛ inch (3mm) to ¼ inch (6mm) piping cord.

-Zipper Foot
+Zipper Foot for Making Piping

 As you will need to sew really close to the cord, a zipper foot is needed.
 A zipper foot allows you to sew close as it only has metal on one side.
 The other side is open.
-Most machines come with a zipper foot but if yours doesn't then consider purchasing a sewing machine foot kit.
+Most machines come with a zipper foot, but if yours doesn't, then consider purchasing a sewing machine foot kit.

 - My cord was ¼ inch (6mm) in circumference.